 1. First Friday

 This one is good for those who struggle with remembering things on the calendar.
 Good news – this one is literally the FIRST FRIDAY of every month.
 No forgetting now!
 Stroll the Emporium, Art Market, catch live music on the WDVX stage at the Visit Knoxville Visitors Center.
 Grab a glass of wine, have some dinner.
 Peruse some more – it’s one of our favorite nights of the month.
+Check out our handy Guide to First Friday and get going!

 The Ice Bears are the perfect opportunity to snuggle up in a chilly arena (if you bring a couple’s Snuggie we’ll do our best not to judge you).
 If the game itself wasn’t fun enough, they have lots of themed nights, so take a look at their schedule and see what catches your eye (again we won’t judge you if it’s Disney Night).